A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Application: Recidivism Prediction

 We summarize Figures \ref{fig:svm_by_decile} through \ref{fig:svm_by_race} with a couple observations: \begin{itemize} \item \textit{If we had used SVM on our limited data set rather than the COMPAS score to predict re-offense, then for most people there is enough uncertainty in predictions that we could justifiably predict either reoffend or not reoffend.} This can be seen in Figures \ref{fig:svm_by_decile3} and \ref{fig:svm_by_decile8}, where 75\% and 67\% of defendants with COMPAS scores of three and eight, respectively, have hacking intervals that overlap with zero, meaning justifiable SVM models exist that could make either prediction.
 Even for the extreme cases discussed in the ProPublica article, the hacking intervals often overlapped with zero.

 \item \textit{There are many individuals for which no justifiable SVM model would agree with the COMPAS score using our feature set}.
 In the case of an individual with a low COMPAS score, this means their hacking interval is entirely above zero, while in the case of an individual with a high COMPAS score, this means their hacking interval is entirely below zero.
-Figure \ref{fig:svm_by_decile3} shows 75 examples of the former case and Figure \ref{fig:svm_by_decile8} shows 121 examples of the latter case. \end{itemize}}
+In either case, this is suggestive of an error in the COMPAS calculation.
+Figure \ref{fig:svm_by_decile3} shows 75 examples of the former case and Figure \ref{fig:svm_by_decile8} shows 121 examples of the latter case. \end{itemize}